TissueImageAnalytics/tiatoolbox/docs/visualization.rst

 Patch Predictions
 ^^^^^^^^^^^^^^^^^

-Lets say you have patch level predictions for a model.
+Let's say you have patch level predictions for a model.
 The top left corner of each patch, and two predicted scores are in a .csv file.
 Patch size is 512.

 ::